 5. Medical Office Assistant & Unit Clerk.
 This combined option gives you an advantage over just doing either the Unit Clerk or the Medical Office Assistant Course because you can work in either a hospital or an office setting.

-6. Health Administration.
+6. Health Administrator.
 You need to get some extra education/certification.

 7. Community Service Worker/Community Support Worker.
 Also requires a one-year diploma